Canon G5 X vs Fujifilm X-A2

 - More heavily discounted: Has been on the market for longer (launched in January 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the G5X emerges as the winner of the contest (11 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G5X is the clear winner of the match-up (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G5 X and the Fujifilm X-A2 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.